 Carers, despite the important responsibilities and tasks which they are expected to undertake, are among the most hidden and neglected groups of citizens in modern societies.
 The following proposals are intended to form the basis of a general proclamation to ensure that their work is better recognised and their rights properly met.
 They are not intended to replace or interfere with national laws or regulations.
-Their aim is to provide brief pointers for evaluating and improving the overall quality of support being made available to carers.
+Their aim is to provide brief pointers for evaluating and improving the overall quality of support being made available to caregivers.

 - Good practice necessitates that unpaid carers of all ages have individualised ‘adult carer support plans’ or ‘young person statements’ which address their personal, psychological, economic and social needs.
-The quality of planning should be of a high standard and clearly record the help which will be made available.
-The contents of plans and statements will be agreed and fully implemented through positive and efficient collaboration involving, as appropriate, professionals, voluntary agencies and other key persons.
+The quality of planning should be exemplary and clearly record the help which will be made available.
+The contents of plans and statements ought to be agreed and fully implemented through positive and efficient collaboration involving, as appropriate, professionals, voluntary agencies and other key persons.

 - Services should operate within an integrated and empathetic network which has a well-defined focus on the welfare and wellbeing of both cared-for persons and their carers.
 If appropriate, and with due regard to confidentiality and the right to information, carers will be provided with up-to-date copies of the support and planning arrangements of those for whom they have responsibilities.

-- At both local and national levels, carers ought to be able to obtain access to relevant advice, guidance and training applicable to the duties and tasks which they are expected to carry out.
+- At both local and national levels, caregivers ought to be able to obtain access to relevant advice, guidance and training applicable to the duties and tasks which they are expected to carry out.

 The terms ‘adult carer support plan’ and ‘young carer statement’ are used in Scotland.
 Other nomenclature may apply across nations.